Panasonic CF-V21P

 The CF-V21P is a notebook-sized laptop released by Panasonic in 1993.
 It was the first notebook computer to have an integrated CD-ROM drive as an option, albeit it only supports up to 3.5-inch-diameter mini CDs instead of standard 4.7-inch-diameter discs.
-(Note: IBM's ThinkPad 755CD, released in 1994, was the first notebook computer with a full-sized CD-ROM drive.)
 It was discontinued in 1994.

 Specifications

 On its release in October 1993, the stock CF-V21P featured an Intel i486SX microprocessor clocked at 25 MHz, initially upgradable to a 50-MHz i486DX2.
 Later, the company made the i486DX4 clocked at 75 MHz available as a processor upgrade.
 The stock amount of RAM on the motherboard is 4 MB, expandable to up to 20 MB with aftermarket RAM cards.
 The notebook was sold with either 80 MB or 120 MB internal hard disk drives, with a 450 MB drive later made an option on the high-end.
 For a pointing device, Panasonic built the CF-V21P with a trackball positioned at the center of the palm rest, with the left- and right-click buttons to either side of it.

 For screen technology, the notebook was optioned with either a 9.5-inch monochrome STN display; a 10.4-inch color TFT display; or a 9.5-inch STN touchscreen with pen stylus.
-The screen housing can be detached from the bottom housing and either removed (for upgrading); or flipped around and closed onto the keyboard, making the laptop able to be operated like a tablet computer (useful when equipped with the touchscreen display).
+The notebook features a modular design, with the screen housing able to be detached from the bottom housing and either removed (for upgrading); or flipped around and closed onto the keyboard, making the laptop able to be operated like a tablet computer (useful when equipped with the touchscreen display).
 All displays were native VGA resolution: 640 × 480 pixels.
 The on-board graphics chip contains 1 MB of on-die VRAM, supporting a maximum resolution of 1024 × 768 pixels at 256 colors on an external monitor.